2shuux/WebsiteMonitor/README.txt

     messaging.
 The instructions for enabling delayed messaging can be found here: https://www.rabbitmq.com/blog/2015/04/16/scheduling-messages-with-rabbitmq/

-    There are two modules that must be running: WebServer and TaskConsumer.
+    There are two modules that should be running: WebServer and TaskConsumer.
 Each project has a <module>EntryPoint containing the main program.
 Configuration is managed by editting the config.json files in the respective resource directories of the respective modules.
 The default configuration points at